 That’s why you need to stay on top of the ball.

-We spoke with Jacob Warwick, Director of Communications at Skedulo, and Jesse Teske, SEO Manager at YLighting, to get their expert thoughts on the most current SEO tactics in 2017.
+We spoke with Jacob Warwick, Director of Communications at Skedulo, and Jesse Teske, SEO Manager at YLighting, to get their expert thoughts on the most current SEO tactics.
 In this post, we’ve broken down the top SEO techniques to help you skyrocket your rankings and boost your number of monthly visitors.

 Before we learn about improving your web page ranking, let’s take some time to test your current page ranking on search engine results.